 I was inspired by this DevaCurl method.
 Since my hair type is different from the model I added a couple of steps to help maintain the curl definition.

 Do you have a trick for reviving 2nd day curls?
-Share yours below!
+Share yours with us in the comments below!